-{iii} The limitation in tinplate stamping
+4.2.3.
+The limitation in tinplate stamping

-The tinplate stamping belongs to discrete manufacturing.
-Marxu contains 12 sets of stamping machines in the production department, it could run 12 kinds of different parts concurrently.
+ABC contains 12 sets of stamping machines in the production department, it could run 12 kinds of different parts concurrently.
 Before running the tinplate stamping, it needs to run a sequence of preparation procedures.
 Figure 5 shows the steps of preparation procedures.
+The key factors that need to consider for the tinplate toasting printing are